codebar/manual/_posts/2015-03-26-host-guide.md

 - Find a food supplier for the event.
 It’s important to provide vegetarian, vegan and gluten-free options too.
 If you need help finding places to order from, get in touch with the codebar organiser(s) and they'll help you find a place.

 - As well as food, most of our hosts provides drinks too.
-If you're planning on serving alcohol, please supply a non-alcoholic option as well.
+Alcohol is not required.
 Please at least supply water.

 - Check if you have suitable WiFi in your office/event space.
 If you are expecting more than 20 people at the workshop, plan for a large number of people all trying to connect to the network at once.